soundar24/vue-round-slider/README.md

 The easiest way to try and start using **vue-round-slider** is using **JSFiddle** or **CodeSandbox**.
 For round-slider projects,
 * based on vue-cli 3 you can try the below CodeSandbox
     * <a href="https://codesandbox.io/s/vue-round-slider-demo-oz8el?file=/src/components/SliderDemo.vue"> CodeSandbox Demo </a>
-* based on CDN you can try the below JSFiddle
+* based on <a href="https://www.jsdelivr.com/package/npm/vue-round-slider">CDN</a> you can try the below JSFiddle
     * <a href="https://jsfiddle.net/soundar24/snoLch2w/"> JSFiddle Demo </a>

 ## APIs